What is Institutional Order Flow in Trading? An In-Depth Guide to SMC & ICT Order Flow Trading

 If there is only one candlestick as pullback, that candle can be referred to as bearish order flow.
 However, if there are multiple bullish candlesticks, all of them are referred as bearish order flow zone.
 This zone is representative of a larger institutional activity region where smart money is probably setting up to take advantage of additional downward volatility.

-Trading with ICT Order Flow
+ICT Order Flow Trading Strategy: Step-by-Step Guide

 Final Note

-Although, ICT trading concepts provide much deeper insights related to trading, but it does not guarantee success in trading.
+Risk Disclaimer: Although, ICT trading concepts provide much deeper insights related to trading, but it does not guarantee success in trading.
 As a trader you must follow risk management strategies and place stop-loss in you trading,

 Scroll to Top